lymslive/vnote/readme.md

 ## Fast Usage

+* `:Vnote` open vnote layout with three windows in its own tabpage.
 * `:NoteNew` create a new note
 * `:NoteNew -` create a new diary
 * `:w` save note file as normal